All Episodes

 You know, I should have listened to what Limbaugh or somebody else was saying.

-Maybe it is a little overreach, again, going too far.
+Maybe it is a little overreaching, you know, going too far.

-Um it's rooted in a belief that a lot of people, and I don't know how many, I don't know if it's a majority, but uh certainly a lot of people voted for Obama having no idea what was really going to happen.
+And it's rooted in a belief that a lot of people, and I don't know how many, I don't know if it's a majority, but certainly a lot of people voted for Obama having no idea what was really going to happen.

 I'm, you know, I'm I try never to tell myself stories.

-But I do believe that a lot of people vote and we saw the first wave of this, by the way, when the paychecks went out.
+But I do believe that a lot of people vote.

-And the take-home pay was smaller because the tax cut on the payroll taxes was restored.
+We saw the first wave of this, by the way, when the paychecks went out and the take-home pay was smaller because the tax cut on the paypal taxes was restored.

-And there's going to be more that as Obamacare implements.
+And there's going to be more of that as Obamacare implements at some point.

-At some point, the government, the Federal Reserve somebody is going to run out of tricks to delay what's coming.
+All of these economic policies are, at some point, the government, the Federal Reserve, is going to run out of tricks to delay what's coming.

 What's coming is going to eventually happen.